argoproj/argo-cd/docs/user-guide/helm.md

 | `helm.sh/hook-delete-timeout` | No supported.
 Never used in Helm stable |
 | `helm.sh/hook-weight` | Supported as equivalent to `argocd.argoproj.io/sync-wave`. |

-Unsupported hooks are simply ignored.
-In Argo CD, hooks are created by using `kubectl apply`.
-This means that any
+Unsupported hooks are ignored.
+In Argo CD, hooks are created by using `kubectl apply`, rather than `kubectl create`.
+This means that if the hook is named and already exists, it will not change unless you have annotated it with `before-hook-creation`.

 !!! warning "'install' vs 'upgrade' vs 'sync'"
     Argo CD cannot know if it is running a first-time "install" or an "upgrade" - every operation is a "sync'.
 This means that, by default, apps that have `pre-install` and `pre-upgrade` will have those hooks run at the same time.

 ### Hook Tips

-* Make your hook are idempotent.
+* Make your hook idempotent.
 * Annotate `crd-install` with `hook-weight: "-2"` to make sure it runs to success before any install or upgrade hooks.
 * Annotate  `pre-install` and `post-install` with `hook-weight: "-1"`.
 This will make sure it runs to success before any upgrade hooks.
 * Annotate `pre-upgrade` and `post-upgrade` with `hook-delete-policy: before-hook-creation` to make sure it runs on every sync.

 Read more about [Argo hooks](resource_hooks.md) and [Helm hooks](https://github.com/kubernetes/helm/blob/master/docs/charts_hooks.md).